How to choose a residential roof

 Advantages of Asphalt Shingles

-Asphalt shingles are to some degree the paradigm standard for American housing.
+Asphalt shingles are to some degree the paradigm standard for American housing and residential roof options.
 They’re durable and perform their structural function well, which are the main concerns for a roof.
 Maintenance is rarely required and fairly simple, according to where you live.
 Every 8-10 years the sealants around chimneys and exhaust vents needs to be replaced.
 Should a storm cause damage, your roofing contractor can come replace the damaged shingles for a reasonable price.
 When comparing price to practical usage, along with cosmetic appeal, asphalt shingles are the best value of your roofing options.

 The Beauty of Cedar Shingles